The Herman Miller Passport Worktable Moonlights as a Bar Cart and Bath Tray

 Life as a digital nomad doesn’t always mean jetting off to places that’ll make your coworkers jealous.
 In my case, it simply means moving from room to room in my one-bedroom apartment.
 Even in my pre-pandemic office days, my colleagues might find me checking emails from the lobby sofa, writing in the conference room alone after lunch, or brainstorming anywhere outside as far as the Wi-Fi could reach.
 And ever since working from home became my life, I’ve still refused to sit at a desk.
 Until recently.

-Herman Miller’s new sit-to-stand Passport work table is made for fidgety WFH-ers like me.
+Herman Miller’s Passport worktable is a new sit-to-stand workspace made for fidgety WFH-ers like me.
 Two compact sizes (the bigger one is barely over 2 feet at 27-by-20 inches), three tabletop finishes, and six base colors give you more than 40 combos to choose from, and casters make it easy to move to any room.
-I opted for the large (plenty of space for my ever-present coffee, a glass of water, and a snack within reach of my MacBook), with the top in ash and painted metal base in canyon, a rusty shade of orange.
+I opted for the large (plenty of space for my ever-present coffee, a glass of water, and a snack within reach of my MacBook), with the top in ash and painted metal base in a rusty shade of orange called canyon.
 The small one doesn’t come with casters, so that was a no for me—I obviously need to be mobile.

 I start seated, with my desk next to the sofa, and stack a few cushions behind me to get extra-comfy.
 This is where I check emails, get organized for the day, and do any kind of focus work.

 After lunch, it’s time to stand up.
 I slide my setup over to the living room window for a change in scenery (there’s better light for my afternoon Zoom calls, too).
 A squeeze of a lever under the table’s surface brings the whole thing up to standing height—it’s pneumatic, so there’s never a need to be anchored near an outlet.